 Survey and comparison of global linguistic diversity focusing on ways

-different cultures and languages represent, organize and express
+different cultures and languages represent, organize and express,

-through, knowledge and emotion in life, political relations, rituals,
+through knowledge and emotion in life, political relations, rituals,

 and personal experience.
 Survey includes case studies from around the

-world with emphasis on languages and dialects other than Standard
+world with emphasis on languages and dialects other than standard

-semester of even-numbered years.
-Prerequisite: ANT 207.
+English.
+Offered winter semester of even-numbered years.
+Prerequisite: